In this post, I talk about the changes in the GED that became effective in 2014.

 Most significant changes: Computer-based, Affordability, Non-transferable credits, Difficulty.

-In most states, the General Education Development (GED) examination was changed in 2014 and learners who have not completed the full examination by the end of this year, will see their scores not transferable anymore.
+In most states, the General Education Development (GED) examination was changed in 2014 and learners who have not completed the full examination by the end of that year, did see their scores not transferable anymore.

 Roughly once every 10 years, the GED exam is updated because it is a high school equivalency test.
 That implies that the GED test-takers must meet up with the identical educative specifications as high school graduates would.
 Therefore it is a natural fact that the GED is changing according to high school curricula.
 Also, GED study materials need to change and many websites also upgraded their practice tests.
-So far, the website Covcell.org offers the best practice tests for GED preparation and they offer also great lesson plans!
+So far, the website Covcell GED Prep is one of the best courses for GED preparation and they offer also great lesson plans!

-Probably the biggest change with new 2014 GED exam, as compared to the old version, is that it is completely computer-based.
+Probably the biggest change with new 2014 GED exam, as compared to the old version, was that it is completely computer-based.

 Together with having the capability to take the exam in Language Arts, Math, Science, and Social Studies, applicants must as well possess well-developed computer skills to type, for example, their essays.